CrimxonGuillermo/CrimxonGuillermo/README.md

 - 👋 Hi, I’m @CrimxonGuillermo
-- 👀 I’m interested in men
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning about men
+- 🌱 I’m currently learning about generative ai
-- 💞️ I’m looking to collaborate on men
+- 💞️ I’m looking to collaborate on coding projects
-- 📫 How to reach me be a man
+- 📫 How to reach me call me
-- 😄 Pronouns: man/man
+- 😄 Pronouns: he/him
-- ⚡ Fun fact: men
+- ⚡ Fun fact: Go Seahawks

 <!---
 CrimxonGuillermo/CrimxonGuillermo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.